clifton-harris/echotwin/README.md

 ```bash
 python train_yourtts.py
 ```
-The script downloads the TTS repository, cleans the dataset in `/content/gma_audio_files`, creates a configuration with multilingual and multi-speaker support, installs missing Python dependencies, and launches training with checkpoints saved to `/content/yourtts_output`.
+The script installs missing Python packages, downloads the training data from Google Drive into `/content/gma_audio_files`, cleans the metadata, clones the TTS repository, creates a multilingual, multi-speaker config, and launches training with checkpoints saved to `/content/yourtts_output`.